sstanoje/reproducible-short-running-benchmarking/README.md

 ## Reproducing the Reported Statistics

-The scripts in `analysis_scripts/` can be used to regenerate the processed benchmark results and Wilcoxon statistical reports from the experimental measurements stored in `results/`.
+The scripts in `analysis_scripts/` can be used to regenerate the processed benchmark results, measurement-iteration stability results, and Wilcoxon statistical reports from the experimental measurements stored in `results/`.

 ### Processing the Experimental Results